-In contrast to the idea that the perception of an institution drives states to cooperate within it, states could be driven by more material concerns, which would support the hypothesis that states cooperate with Europol to fight cybercrime to compensate for functional shortcomings that it cannot develop on their own immediately (cooperation by substitution).
-Bjorn Müller-Wille presents a framework that argues that "expanded co-operation within [Europol] would make sense if it added value to the fight against crime in general" [31].
-Such cooperation must either produce something state agencies cannot produce alone, generates better intelligence than any agencies could produce alone, or produces intelligence that state agencies cannot willingly or acceptably produce for political reasons [32].
-Based on these criteria, a state should only be expected to cooperate within an international intelligence organization if there are tangible benefits such as intelligence that is not reproducible by any single state's crime or intelligence agencies.
-Müller-Wille surmises that most of the information passing into Europol was produced by state intelligence agencies and could theoretically be shared with other states without the use of Europol; hence, the advantages of expanded cooperation within Europol seem unclear [33].
-States may also stray away from cooperating within an organization due to the centralization of power in a specific region or institution [34].
+In contrast to the idea that the perception of an institution drives states to cooperate within it, states could be driven by more material concerns, which would support the hypothesis that states cooperate with Europol to fight cybercrime to compensate for functional shortcomings that they cannot develop on their own immediately (cooperation by substitution).
+Bjorn Müller-Wille presents a framework that argues that "expanded co-operation within [Europol] would make sense if it added value to the fight against crime in general"[31].
+Such cooperation must either produce something state agencies cannot produce alone, generate better intelligence than any agency could produce alone, or produce intelligence that state agencies cannot will-ingly or acceptably produce for political reasons[32].
+Based on these criteria, a state should only be expected to cooperate within an international intelligence organization if there are tangible benefits, such as intelligence that is not reproducible by any single state's crime or intelligence agencies.
+Müller-Wille surmises that most of the information passing into Europol was produced by state intelligence agencies and could theoretically be shared with other states without the use of Europol; hence, the advantages of expanded cooperation within Europol seem unclear[33].
+States may also stray from cooperating within an organization due to the centralization of power in a specific region or institution[34].
 Taking these concerns into perspective leads to the belief that states would not engage in the usage of an international institution in a context where national crime agency functions are duplicated.
 However, this would only be the case if Europol's singular function was to provide intelligence sharing.
-As stated before, Europol also provides trainings, technical support and expertise, and pivotally, partnerships with private firms through publicprivate partnerships.
+As stated before, Europol also provides training; technical support and expertise; and pivotally, partnerships with private firms through public-private partnerships.
 The potential to access these functions and partnerships drives states to cooperate within Europol against cybercrime.

 Bendiek and Porter characterize EU cybersecurity policy as a multi-stakeholder structure, emphasizing public-private partnerships.
-The authors express that anti-cybercrime policy must focus on bringing governmental and non-governmental actors as partners.
-They argue that the current division of responsibilities between civil defense, military defense, and law enforcement sectors to handle cybersecurity, and by extension, meant to tackle cybercrime, faltered.
-There exists far too much cross-pollination of threats and responsibilities for any one sector to handle these threats on their own [35].
+The authors express that anti-cybercrime policy must focus on bringing governmental and nongovernmental actors together as partners.
+They argue that the current division of responsibilities among civil defense, military defense, and law enforcement sectors in regard to cybersecurity and, by extension, cybercrime, have faltered.
+There exists far too much cross-pollination of threats and responsibilities for any one sector to handle these threats on their own[35].
 In practice, this informs the nature of cooperation between entities against cybercrime - interactions between states and state institutions arise as these institutions allow for cooperation among these stakeholders.
-These interactions progress toward formalized institutions - the authors specifically cite the example of Europol as a step toward international coordination against cybercrime [36].
-Because private firms are now responsible for large amounts of public-facing critical infrastructure in Europe including healthcare and energy, they are now targets for cybercriminals.
-Moreover, private firms such as ICT companies including Microsoft and Symantec have expertise and tools in fighting cybercrime that some states do not [37].
-As such, their inclusion in cooperative networks is essential to organizations attempting to build effective anti-cybercrime cooperation [38].
+These interactions progress toward formalized institutions - the authors specifically cite the example of Europol as a step toward international coordination against cybercrime[36].
+Because private firms are now responsible for a large portion of public-facing critical infrastructure in Europe, including health care and energy, these firms are now targets for cybercriminals.
+Moreover, private firms such as information and communications technology (ICT) companies, including Microsoft and Symantec, have expertise and tools in fighting cybercrime that some states do not[37].
+As such, their inclusion in cooperative networks is essential to organizations' attempts to foster effective anti-cybercrime cooperation[38].